 Nasal sprays for cold relief

-over-the-counter to relieve mild congestion, loosen mucus, and prevent
+Some people also find that saline or salt water nasal sprays relieve mild congestion, loosen mucus, and prevent crusting.

 How do you use nasal sprays?

 Here are the steps to follow when you use a nasal spray: